Canning Hot Peppers

 4. To a small pot, add the vinegar, water, kosher salt, and sugar.
 Set the pot on the stovetop and turn the heat to medium-high.
 Bring the mixture to a boil and let it boil for a couple of minutes before removing from the heat.

-5. Ladle the hot pickling liquid over the hot peppers, make sure to leave 1/2 - 1 inch of headspace.
+5. Ladle the hot pickling brine over the hot peppers, make sure to leave 1/2 - 1 inch of headspace.
 Use the bubble remover to remove bubbles by scraping it along the inside of the jar.
 Then, use a clean, damp paper towel to clean the rim of the jar before centering the lid and closing the jar with the ring finger tight.

 6. Set the jars on the rack of the water bath canner and lower into the simmering water.
 Cover the canner, turn the heat to high and bring the water in the canner to a boil.
 Process both half pint and pint jars for 10 minutes.
 Remember to adjust processing time according to the table below if you live in altitudes above 1,000 feet in elevation.